hussain266/M1_Mutli_Functioning_Calculator/1_Requirements/Readme.md

 Ratailer store,Small Shops,Marts etc.
 #### 5. Huw?
 It Simplify the Calculation part and can easyly calculate the gross Percentage or loss and any kind of calculation that one who can wants to be do.
+# SWOT Analysy
+#### Strengths
+The ultimate strength of ulti functioning Calculators is its innovative and user-friendly products. this calculators are long-lasting, and they have almost all kinds of calculators such as basic, scientific, graphing, financial, etc. Their technological expertise is one of the greatest.
+#### Weaknesses
+this calculators has a strong brand image for manufacturing calculators, but at the same time, this brand image works as a stereotype for them.
+It is  weakness. this has many other wonderful product lines other than calculators, but people don’t rely on them much when buying something than calculators.
+#### Opportunities
+The tech-based market has a huge opportunities in capturing the youth market.
+And This is comparatively already one step ahead than other Type of calculators.
+Because since the beginning of childhood, we got introduced to Different type of calculators as a helping partner in mathematics.
+#### Threats
+Although This calculators enjoys a substantial competitive advantage in the calculator business, strong competitors such as Nikon, Fastrack, Panasonic, Sony, Pentax, etc. are emerging daily and gaining popularity among people.
+Also, due to the stereotype image for “Only a calculator brand,” it’s getting hard for Casio to enter sports and other tech-product lines as there’re already many strong brands are ruling.